 The international standards applicable to effective insurance supervision are the Insurance Core Principles (‘ICPs’) issued by the International Association of Insurance Supervisors (‘IAIS’).

 The IAIS substantially updated its ICPs in October 2011 in response to developments in insurance markets and supervision since they were last reviewed in 2003.
 One of the most significant developments over this period was, of course, the global economic crisis which started to manifest itself in 2007.
 As such, the ICPs emphasise the need for insurers and regulators to understand the nature and degree of risks assumed and provide for them appropriately, thus addressing financial stability concerns with the ultimate aim of protecting the interests of policyholders, beneficiaries and claimants.

 The October 2011 update prompted a comprehensive review of the Isle of Man’s existing regulatory framework for insurance, whereby the Authority carried out a gap analysis to compare the updated ICP provisions with the Island’s current framework for the regulation and supervision of insurance business, including general insurance intermediation.
 Given the degree to which standards have developed since 2003, it is unsurprising that the Isle of Man (like many jurisdictions) identified a number of areas where its framework would need to be amended to maintain its policy of a high level of observance with the ICPs.

 Roadmap for updating the Isle of Man’s regulatory framework for insurance business

-Further details of the Authority’s development approach in relation to the future capital adequacy and solvency requirements under the Island’s new insurance framework, together with information of other key work streams can be found in the Authority’s ‘Roadmap for updating the Isle of Man's regulatory framework for insurance business'.
+Further details on all of the above areas as well as on other aspects of the project to develop the Island’s new insurance framework can be found in the Authority’s ‘Roadmap for updating the Isle of Man's regulatory framework for insurance business'.